camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 > **Note:** Like the Java client, the Go client will not prevent you from adding credentials to gRPC calls while using an insecure connection but doing so will expose your access token.

-### Environment Variables
+### Environment variables

-Since there are several environment variables that can be used to configure an OAuthCredentialsProvider, we list them here along with their uses:
+Since there are several environment variables that can be used to configure an `OAuthCredentialsProvider`, we list them here along with their uses:

 * `ZEEBE_CLIENT_ID` - the client ID used to request an access token from the authorization server
 * `ZEEBE_CLIENT_SECRET` - the client secret used to request an access token from the authorization server